who-knows-inc/whoknows_variations/documentation/contributions.md

 # How to contribute

-There are very strict rules on how to contribute to this codebase, even if you are a from the *ripmarkus* organization.
+There are very strict rules on how to contribute to this codebase, even if you are from the *ripmarkus* organization.

 Below we will list how to contribute, how NOT to contribute and why we do it like so.

 ## Issue

-Find an issue and assign yourself to it, make sure that you flag it as *In progress* in the Kanban Board under the projects tab on github.
+1. Find an issue and assign yourself to it,
+2. Make sure that you move it to *In progress* in the Kanban Board.
+3. Create your branch.

 ## Branching strategy